 I then progressed on a Casio keyboard, the MT-40, with drums and auto bass.
 This sounded a bit better, but didn't really lead to any great tunes.
 Then I got a Casio VL-Tone and everything got better.
 This mini monophonic keyboard was a calculator and a keyboard, with rhythms and a small sequencer.
 It had some preset sounds and you could also tap in a sequence of eight numbers to create a sound.
 Anyone who listened to music in the 80s would recognise it as the synth used by the Human League on the track Get Carter, from the album Dare, and also used by Trio on their hit Da Da Da.
 It had a distinctive sound, and as a friend of mine also had one we could create two note harmony sounds.
 Unfortunately as I progressed through my keyboard buying I sold it a few years later, which I now regret as it was a great little synth.
 Thankfully I found a PC emulator of the VL-Tone which mimics the circuitry of the original synth.

 I used to have the use of some keyboards at school, namely a Roland SH-101 and with my own keyboards I produced a few tunes.
 I also had access to a Roland Saturn 09 which I played in a group that met after school.
-We did one track with just the gutarist and me playing another Roland keyboard with an auto bass and drum pattern, leaving the rest of the group out.
-I can't remember what keyboard it was and although I did make a recording, I have yet to find the cassette with it on it.
+We did one track with just the guitarist and me playing another Roland keyboard with an auto bass and drum pattern (the Roland Piano Plus EP-11 ), leaving the rest of the group out.
+I did make a recording, using the mics on my cassette recorder, which you can hear on the school page.
 When I did stuff on my own, I didn't have a drum machine, so I made looped drum patterns from songs, like the twelve inch version of State Farm by Yazoo, which had a few bars of just the drums.
 I was quite good at getting drum loops this way, although I did buy a few professionally produced tapes which had drum loops.
 This was all before samplers and computers.

 Finally when I started earning a decent wage, I bought my first proper synth on hire purchase, a Yamaha DX9.
 This was a slightly less powerful version of the DX7, which featured on many records in the 80s and could be seen most weeks on Top of the Pops.
 I had a BBC Model B computer which I produced some songs on, but as that had three monophonic sound channels and one noise channel (which could be used with one channel to produce a bass sound) I didn't use it for composing.
 I did produce some cover songs, which I sold from the small ads in Acorn User magazine.
 They were very popular, and if you search for software to use with any of the BBC computer emulators for a PC, you will find a compilation of them.
 At this time I couldn't actually record any sequences using the keyboard, as I had no way of controlling it, but MIDI was to follow later on.